Yipit/eventlib/docs/p1-tutorial.md

 # Eventlib tutorial (p1)

-## Intro

-Long story short, eventlib is an asynchronous event tracking app for Django.
-This library was built upon the following values:

- * It must be deadly simple to log an event;
- * It must be possible to track each event in different ways;
- * Each different "event handler" must be completely separate and fail gracefully;
- * The event system must be asynchronous, so let's use centry;
- * The library must be extensible;
- * 100% of test coverage is enough.

 ## Why you need eventlib

 Let's imagine that you have a website that sells shoes and you want to